 Here is a concise breakdown of his roles on various other committees:

 On a local level, in Port Elizabeth

-- Nelson Mandela Bay Business Chamber: Andrew Muir is on the board of the NMB Business Chamber as an environmental champion.
+- Nelson Mandela Bay Business Chamber: Andrew Muir is on the board of the NMB Business Chamber as Deputy President.
 The Chamber represents over 800 member companies as the voice of business in Nelson Mandela Bay.